Leslie-Lohman Museum of Gay & Lesbian Art

 Leslie-Lohman Museum of Gay & Lesbian Art information

-The world's first museum dedicated to LGBT themes stages six to eight annual exhibitions of both homegrown and international art.
-To date, offerings have included solo-artist retrospectives to themed shows exploring the likes of art and sex along the New York waterfront.
-Much of the work on display is from the museum's own collection, which consists of over 50,000 works.
-The space also hosts queer-centric lectures, readings, film screenings and performances – check the website for updates.
+Expected to double in size in 2016, the world's first museum dedicated to LGBT themes stages six to eight annual exhibitions of both homegrown and international art.
+Offerings have included solo-artist retrospectives as well as themed shows exploring the likes of art and sex along the New York waterfront.
+Much of the work on display is from the museum's own collection, which consists of over 24,000 works.
+The space also hosts queer-centric lectures, readings, film screenings and performances; check the website for updates.